36 Simple Ways to Get a Flat Belly Fast, According to Science

-Step 1: Keeping your feet on either side of the belt, set your treadmill to a 10 percent incline.
+Step 1: Keeping your feet on either side of the belt, set your treadmill to a 10% incline.
 Then, set the machine to a challenging speed.
 This is typically at least two miles per hour faster than your distance running speed.
-So, for example, if you typically jog at 6.5 MPH, you're full-on sprint speed will be at least 8.5 MPH.
+So, for example, if you typically jog at 6.5 mph, you're full-on sprint speed will be at least 8.5 mph.

 Step 2: Hit the ground running for a solid 30-seconds.
 Then, slow the belt to a comfortable stroll and step your feet off to either side once you feel comfortable.
 Recover for a total of 30 seconds before repeating this pattern 19 more times.
 These circuits should take you exactly 20 minutes to complete.

-Rowing burns the most calories and works the most muscles, including muscles in your back, and also improves posture.
-To bump it up a notch, head outdoors.
-In a Brazilian study, outdoor rowers burned 26 percent more calories during a race than those on indoor rowing ergometers did.
+Rowing burns many calories and works the most muscles, including your back muscles.
+To bump it up a notch, take your workout outdoors.
+In a Brazilian study, outdoor rowers burned 26% more calories during a race than those on an indoor rowing ergometers.

-“Though you may think pushups work mostly your arms, when done properly they actually work your full body and are one of the very best ways to target your external obliques," says Annie Mulgrew, Director of Programming at City Row in New York City.
+Although push-ups will emphasize the upper-body, including the shoulders and arms, they're actually full-body exercises.
+"When done properly, they actually work your entire body and are one of the very best ways to target your external obliques," says Annie Mulgrew, director of programming at City Row.

 If you want to get rid of those stubborn love handles, side planks are the perfect exercise for toning your obliques.
 By challenging your balance, side planks force you to recruit other muscles to stabilize your body.